vamsi-op/content-enhancer/README.md

 ## 🙏 Acknowledgments

-- Built for Hacktoberfest 2025
+- Built for Buildathon - AI for Vizag
 - Powered by OpenAI API
 - Deployed on Vercel